2betafactor/performance-reviews-software/src/content/posts/2023-04-21-top-10-hris-systems-for-small-and-medium-companies-for-2023.md

 * Limited customization options compared to some other HRIS platforms.
 * Integration with third-party software may be challenging.

+**Pricing**

-**Pricing** Workday does not publicly disclose its pricing information, and pricing is customized for each business based on their specific needs and requirements.
+Workday does not publicly disclose its pricing information, and pricing is customized for each business based on their specific needs and requirements.
 However, the platform's pricing generally starts at $100 per user per year for its basic human capital management package, which includes features such as recruiting, onboarding, and performance management.
 The platform's payroll and financial management packages are priced separately.
 Workday also offers a free trial for new customers.

+### C﻿ustomer Feedback:

+* "Workday has been a game-changer for our enterprise, providing us with a single platform to manage our HR processes and data."
+* "Workday is an intuitive and easy-to-use system that has helped us improve our HR processes and gain valuable insights into our workforce."

+## C﻿onclusion

 In conclusion, choosing the right HRIS system for your small or medium-sized business is a crucial decision.
 The right system can help you streamline your HR processes, improve data accuracy, and gain insights into your workforce, while the wrong system can cause frustration, inefficiency, and even costly mistakes.